What’s the deal with vitamin B12?

 You’re over age 50

 It’s normal for the body to produce less stomach acid as we age.
 But since that acid is needed to absorb B12, people over 50 may not be getting the right amount of this vitamin.
 “One of the reasons they’re B12 deficient is that they don’t have enough stomach acid, and they just aren’t able to break off that B12 and absorb it,” Angelone says.
-Talk to your doctor about possible supplement or dietary options.
+Talk to your doctor about a possible supplement or dietary options.